Skip to content

 Snæfellsnes, what is it?
 The Snæfellsnes peninsula has many unique attractions.
 Snæfellsnes peninsula is known as Iceland in Miniature.
 Learn more about the stunning location in west Iceland.

-The word Snæfellsnes might seem small for foreigners, but it is less so when it is analysed.
+The word Snæfellsnes might seem small for foreigners but less so when analysed.
 In English, Snow Mount’s Peninsula is an appropriate name for a long peninsula that features a volcano headed with a glacier on its tip.

 The words aren’t too different from English – ‘Snæ’ signifies snow, ‘ ‘ fells’ means’ mountain’ or ‘hill’ in old English, and the Icelandic word ‘nes’ seems to be an abbreviation of the longer term ‘peninsula’ in English.